How To Build a Successful SaaS Product Using Open Source

 The Merriam-Webster dictionary defines the word “complement” as “something that fills up, completes, or makes better or perfect.”
 Now, who wouldn’t want to make their product better?

 For example, suppose you’re building a business communication service and need to add some content-creation tools to the offering.
-You could go digging for content creation-related code that already exists and save time, money, and effort in the process.
+You could dig for existing content creation-related code and save time, money, and effort.

 Build Your Brand Name by Contributing to Open Source